Stephen Lynch (musician)

-Stephen Andrew Lynch (born July 28, 1971) is an American comedian, musician and actor who is known for his songs mocking daily life and popular culture.
+Stephen Andrew Lynch (born July 28, 1971) is an American comedian, musician and actor who is known for his satirical songs mocking daily life and popular culture.
 Lynch has released four studio albums and four live albums along with a live DVD.
+This 2004 DVD, Live at the El Rey, was certified Gold by the Recording Industry Association of America (RIAA).

-He has appeared in two Comedy Central Presents specials and starred in the Broadway adaptation of The Wedding Singer.
-Lynch released a double-disc album, Lion, on November 13, 2012.
-In 2016, he released a live concert video, Hello Kalamazoo.
-He released his studio/live album My Old Heart in 2019.
+He has appeared in two Comedy Central Presents specials and starred in the Broadway adaptation of The Wedding Singer, earning multiple award nominations.
+Lynch released a double-disc album, Lion, in 2012, and a live concert video, Hello, Kalamazoo, in 2016.
+Like Lion, 2019's My Old Heart was half recorded in studio and half from a live concert.
+The A to Z Entertainment website has written, "His unique blend of musical based comedy has earned him fiercely loyal fans around the world who live to experience his sold-out live shows."
+His albums have sold hundreds of thousands of copies around the world, and he is touring again ("The Me Tour") in 2025.